RonKG/Machine-Learning-Projects-2/README.md

 # machine-learning-portfolio-projects

-This repo is for machine learning related projects that make up part of my portfolio of work.
+This repository is for machine learning related portfolio projects.
+New projects will be added regularly...

 Each folder contains a different project and project files.